intel/neural-compressor/neural_solution/README.md

 # What's Neural Solution?
 <!-- TODO what is ns -->
 Neural Solution is a flexible and easy to use tool that brings the capabilities of INC as a service.
-Users can effortlessly submit optimization tasks through the HTTP/gRPC API.
+Users can effortlessly submit optimization tasks through the HTTP/gRPC APIs.
 Neural Solution automatically dispatches these tasks to one or multiple nodes, streamlining the entire process.

 # Why Neural Solution?
 <!-- TODO what does the ns provide -->